 Rakbo aims to inspire students from around the world with content, resources, and information that will help them make the most of their time abroad.
 As Editor-In-Chief at Rakbo, my responsibilities included the following:

-• Guiding the writing styles of Rakbo’s 40+ team of contributors.
+• Guiding the writing styles of Rakbo’s 50+ team of blog contributors.

 • Editing and scheduling 56 articles per month for Rakbo on WordPress.

-• Creating and scheduling bi-weekly internal and weekly external newsletters.
+• Creating and scheduling three weekly internal and weekly external newsletters.

-• Communicate with Rakbo leadership, contributors, and partners.
+• Communicating with Rakbo leadership, contributors and partners.

 • Facilitating online community management.

 I addition to these responsibilities, I also pitched, wrote and publicized bi-weekly articles on the topics of travel, study abroad and beauty.
 I then promote these articles through social media sites such as Facebook, Twitter, and Instagram.